spex-xray/spex-help/source/reference/commands/shiftplot.rst

 preferred for log-log plots, while for linear plots a constant additive shift (*plotshift*\ =1) is preferred.

-**Warning:** *In the case of addition (*plotshift*\ =1), the addition constant is given in counts/s.
+.. warning:: In the case of addition (*plotshift*\ =1), the addition constant is given in counts/s.
 This thus leads to a different (energy-dependent) constant being added to the plotted spectrum if the units are not in counts/s.
-For the multiplicative case this is of course not the case.*
+For the multiplicative case this is of course not the case.

 Syntax
 ~~~~~~